ooples/pine_script_docs/source/concepts/Inputs.rst

 ------------

-Script inputs are the means by which Pine scripts can receive user inputs, which allows Pine programmers to write more flexible scripts because their behavior can made to vary with a user's preferences.
+Script inputs are the means by which Pine scripts can receive user inputs, which allows Pine programmers to write more flexible scripts because their behavior can adapt to user preferences.

 The following script plots a 20-period `simple moving average (SMA) <https://www.tradingview.com/u/?solution=43000502589>`__ using ``ta.sma(close, 20)``.
 While it is simple to write, it is not very flexible because that specific MA is all it will ever plot::